UCCC/CHORDS-QA/README.md

 ## Step 3

-If `batchmode = FASLE` or is unspecified when `run_report` is called, a window will open in your default internet browser.
+If `batchmode = FALSE` or is unspecified when `run_report` is called, a window will open in your default internet browser.
 The page that is opened will prompt you to enter your connection information.
 Enter your `Database Server Name` and the `Database Name`.
 Enter the `Database User Name` and `Database Password` if you are using SQL Authentication.
 If you are using Windows authentication, leave the `Database User Name` and `Database Password` blank.
 Once you have entered the appropriate values, click "Save".

 If `batchmode = TRUE`, the report starts to run with the values already specified and no browser window will open.